doannx/ng2-accordion/README.md

 # ng2-accordion
 Provide an accordion component based on the bootstrap accordion.

+_Under Construction_